Last Updated on May 1, 2023

-In other words, there is no straightforward answer to why you are craving tomatoes during pregnancy.
-However, whether you are craving them because of a nutritional deficiency, hormonal changes, or an entirely different reason, there are ways to safely and healthfully indulge in this craving.
+In other words, there is no straightforward answer to why you are craving tomatoes during month of pregnancy.
+However, whether you are craving them because of a nutrient deficiency, hormonal changes, or an entirely different reason, there are ways to safely and healthfully indulge in this strange craving.

 First and foremost, make sure you thoroughly wash raw, whole tomatoes under clean running water to reduce the risk of foodborne illness (source: U.S. Food & Drug Administration [FDA]).

 Since tomatoes are rich in vitamins, minerals, fiber, and more, there is no reason to limit how much you eat.
 However, if you are prone to reflux, you might want to limit your daily intake.